isaiahtx/Schtoics/README.md

 * Choose "Select file from your computer" and navigate to the Calendar.ics file (should be located in the same directory as the script)
 * Choose the calendar you created from the dropdown
 * Click import

+**IT IS VERY IMPORTANT THAT YOU MAKE A NEW CALENDAR FOR THIS FILE, AS MY PROGRAM IS NOT PERFECT AND CAN SOMETIMES BREAK**

 If you have problems you can try using an incognito window or use another browser (Firefox seems to work best).